-Any athlete who letters in three or more varsity sports in a single year will be presented a Triple Threat certificate and t-shirt at the May spring sports/senior pep assembly.
-These athletes will also be invited to and honored at the end of the year sports banquet held in June in the commons and auditorium.
+Any athlete who letters in three or more varsity sports in a single year will be presented a Triple Threat letter for their varsity jacket at the May spring sports/senior pep assembly.

 "ATHLETE OF THE WEEK" INFORMATION

 The State Bank of Fenton holds an "Athlete of the Week" contest each week of the fall, winter and spring sports seasons.
 The schools involved are Fenton, Hartland, Holly, Lake Fenton and Linden.
 It is the responsibility of the varsity coach submit an "Athlete of the Week" nomination by 8:00 a.m. every Monday morning while in season.
 Athletes chosen (not nominated) will receive a certificate & key chain/medal from the State Bank and T-shirt from the athletic director.